themrdemonized/DLTX-MiniMod-Pack-STALKER-Anomaly/Smoother_Progression_DLTX/README.txt

 	To thank certain people:

 	- Raven Ascendant for setting up the script base I expanded upon, his monkey patch tutorial, MCM
+	- arti and Haruka for help with code and arti's inventory_upgrades_mp.script
 	- Jurkonov for testing and letting me work on his addon
-	- HarukaSai for showing me why I'm an idiot
 	- Anomaly dev team for making and still working on this amazing mod